Kamalakar101/CMSC_313_HW9/README.md

 Parameter description for the nasm command:
 -f elf 32: Specifies the format to produce an ELF object file in the 32 bit format.
 -g: Allows use of a debugger like GDB.
--F dwarf: Specifies the deggubging format to DWARF.
+-F dwarf: Specifies the debugging format to DWARF.
 -o filename.o: Specifies the file output name.
 -filename.asm: Assembly input source file.